ShiroePL/Shiro_shared_code/README.md

 ### Configuration and Installation 🛠️
 To try ShiroAi-chan on your own, this repository will actually not be neccesery because this code is shared in all 3 versions, so you need to choose which version you want, and go to that repository.

+### update
+its outdated, langchain changed totaly, probably half of the code is not working, will need to be checked whats usefull and whats not.
 ## Links